 - the thermostat can’t control the corresponding heating and cooling unit(s)

-If your Nest Thermostat will turn on but you can’t control it or it’s acting sluggish, try manually restarting it and turn the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.
+If your Nest Thermostat will turn on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

-After approximately 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
+After approximately 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
 If the component has turned on during this time, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has restarted completely, plug it back in to fully charge.
-After another hour of charging, unplug the Nest Thermostat and restore it to its base.
+After another hour of charging, detach the Nest Thermostat and restore it to its base.

-If you have attempted both of these processes and the Nest Thermostat is still having issues, you will need to bring in some backup.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some backup.
 Enter us!
 If Midland Air Service Experts set up your Nest Thermostat, please give us a call at 803-399-7208 or schedule an appointment online.
 If your Nest Thermostat was not set up by Midland Air Service Experts, please connect with Nest Support here.

 Also, do not let this experience scare you about your Nest’s reliability.
 By owning and properly utilizing Nest, your thermostat is actually saving money for you daily.
 When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.